gocodeup/rest-blog/src/main/resources/curriculum/iv-security/17-intro-to-security.md

 There are many ways to secure applications.
 One of the airtight methods is to use the **OAuth 2.0** specification.

-In the future, you may find yourself using more complex mechanisms for implmenting OAuth, but here is a breakdown of the parts which make our security environment:
+In the future, you may find yourself using more complex mechanisms for implementing OAuth, but here is a breakdown of the parts which make our security environment:

 ### 1. Resource Owner

 The actual user wanting access to protected endpoints.
 They must be an *existing* user in the system.

+The user passes their credentials (email or username / password) to the *authorization server* in order to be authenticated to make requests to the *resource server*.

 ### 2. Authentication Server

-Issues the access and refresh *tokens* based on authentication/authorization of Resource Owner
+Issues access and refresh *tokens* based on authentication/authorization of Resource Owner.

+Those tokens will be used to validate requests to our *resource server*.

 ### 3. Resource Server